-The Henry Madden Library is responsible for providing patrons with excellent service and a pleasant environment that is conducive to study and research.
-The following policies apply to Library users in all Library public service areas:
+The Fresno State Library is responsible for providing patrons with excellent service and a pleasant environment that is conducive to study and research.
+The following policies apply to patrons in all library public service areas.

 Loitering / Refusing to Leave

 Loitering is prohibited.
-Loitering is defined as wandering from place to place without apparent reason or business.
-Also prohibited are: being in unauthorized areas of the library; sitting in stairwells or in front of emergency exits; remaining in the Library after closing; refusing or failing when requested to leave during closing procedures or emergency situations or drills; or not abiding by the Library Code of Conduct.
+Loitering is defined as wandering throughout the library without apparent purpose or business.
+Being in unauthorized areas of the library, sitting in stairwells or in front of emergency exits, remaining in the library after closing, refusing to leave when requested during closing procedures, emergency situations or drills, or not abiding by the Library Code of Conduct all constitute loitering behaviors.

 Photography / Video